 Each of these steps builds on the previous one, and together they turn the fretboard from a mystery into a logical, navigable instrument.

 Music theory becomes real when you practice it actively.
 Music Genius lets you drill scales, chords, and key signatures through interactive challenges that reinforce exactly the kind of fretboard knowledge covered here — and everything applies whether you play guitar, piano, or any other instrument.
+Pair with Pentatonic Scale Guide and Improvise with Scale Degrees for the soloing toolkit.

 PRACTICE WHAT YOU LEARNED